mario1084/blog/_posts/2025-09-10-fin_bigquery.md

 ## 5) General Approach for Data Manipulation (ETL)

-My approach to handling Big Data is taking advantage of the process of filtering, aggregation, and joining that are performed efficiently in The GCloud with SQL/Google BigQuery.
+My approach to handling Big Data is to take advantage of the process of filtering, aggregation, and joining that are performed efficiently in The GCloud with SQL/Google BigQuery.
 Once the data set is ready, save it locally as a data mart that has been opened for further transformation